-EE isn’t content to stick with one 4G home broadband router, as it’s now on the third iteration of its 4G router, with the EE Smart 4G Hub, previously known as the 4GEE Home Router 3.
+EE isn’t content to stick with one 4G home broadband router, as it’s now on at least the fourth iteration of its 4G router, with the EE Smart 4G Hub (sometimes referred to as the EE Smart 4G Hub 2).

-So is the EE Smart 4G Hub an upgrade worth having?
+So is the latest EE Smart 4G Hub an upgrade worth having?
 Our article aims to answer that question.

 Design